-Council Members such as Dan Garodnick and Corey Johnson, are pushing for tax cuts for small business which does nothing for small businesses who can't get their lease renewed or negotiate fair terms.
+Some Council Members are pushing for tax cuts for small business which does nothing for small businesses who can't get their lease renewed or negotiate fair terms.
 In the words of TakeBackNYC Spokesperson, Kirsten Theodos, “What good is a tax cut if you don’t have a lease?”
 Speaking to the other points from Quinn's 2009 plan currently being re-hashed by City Council Members, Theodos stated "Retail zoning and landlord incentives don't address high-rent, short-term leases or the extortion of immigrant business owners.
 It’s sad when our electeds go on record acknowledging a mom-and-pop crisis then push legislation that doesn’t even address the crux of the problem — high rents and no right to a lease renewal.”

 Without the SBJSA to protect our small businesses, the millions of people they employ, and the character of our neighborhoods, New York City stands to lose the economic and social backbone of our communities.